The Ultimate 2 Week Colombia Itinerary: The Coast, Coffee Triangle + Beyond!

 Broadly, the safety situation in Colombia has improved dramatically since the 1980s and 1990s.

-When planning your route, feel free to check the US Travel Advisory for updated news on travel warnings in Colombia (be sure to check for particular states/departments, rather than the country as a whole)… but also keep in mind that more than 4.5 million foreign tourists visited Colombia in 2019 alone, the vast majority of which were perfectly safe.
+When planning your route, be sure to check current travel advisories for updated news on travel warnings in Colombia (be sure to check for particular states/departments, rather than the country as a whole).
+Here are the US, Canadian, British, and Australian advisories.

-Speaking Spanish in Colombia: Is it Necessary?
+Is Speaking Spanish in Colombia Necessary?

 While we do feel it is possible to get by in Colombia without speaking Spanish, it will be significantly more difficult if you don’t speak any Spanish at all.